RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab4.1_routingtraffic.md

 ## Traffic Routing

 Traffic routing rules have been constructed for you already.
-Navigate to the Istio resources.
+Navigate to the workshop directory:
 ```
-cd $HOME/openshift-microservices/deployment/install/microservices/istio-configuration
+cd $HOME/openshift-microservices/deployment/workshop
 ```

 View the destination rules in your favorite editor or via bash:
 ```
-cat destinationrules-all.yaml
+cat ./istio-configuration/destinationrules-all.yaml
 ```

 Output (snippet):